Eshuwu/selenium-automated-facebook-scraper/README.md

 8.shows all the status of the process, such as visitng a site, skipping a group and extracted information along with the percentage of the details grabbed.

-Note: Do noy commit any changes, please fork it.
 Execution:
 Since it works on chrome ,download chrome drive according to you architecture from here: https://developer.chrome.com/docs/chromedriver/downloads
 Before running the script, make sure that you have the required modules, if not run the commands in the terminal(mentioned in requirement.txt)